 It’s easier to understand the veil of mystery around new programs that have just been launched and there aren’t enough reviews about it.
-But not when the program has been around for almost a decade.
+But not when the program has been around for more than a decade.

 Harvard 2+2 (pronounced two-plus-two) is one such program that gets a lot of interest.
 But try searching on the internet for more information and you’ll get hardly anything to help you decide if the program is really worth your time and money.
-More so if you are an India / international student.
+More so if you are an India / international student (Read IIM vs Foreign MBA).

 We first provide an overview of the program – format, fees, application process, class profile – and then move on to review the pros and cons from the perspective of Indian students and applicants.